-Adventist Health Administrators (on behalf of the plan administrator) reserves the right to decide whether to pay benefits to you, the facility/provider who rendered the service, or to you and the facility/provider jointly.
+The plan administrator reserves the right to decide whether to pay benefits to you, the facility/provider who rendered the service, or to you and the facility/provider jointly.

 Failure to follow the below-stated deadlines or to exhaust these Claims Procedures will result in the forfeit of your right to sue the Plan in State or federal court.